 From 2004 to 2011, Alistair was Associate Director of Music and subsequently Director of Music of Coventry Cathedral in England.
 During this time, he directed the cathedral's five choirs, trained the boy and girl choristers, and played for a number of high profile services, concerts, broadcasts, and international tours.
 He is featured on several CDs including ‘Choral Music from Coventry Cathedral’ on the Herald label and ‘The best Christmas carols album in the world… ever!’ on the Kingsway label.
 Alistair was also Associate Conductor of the cathedral’s choral society, The Coventry Cathedral Chorus and in 2010 helped to prepare Britten’s War Requiem for a performance marking the 70th anniversary of the bombing of the cathedral.

-Alistair maintains a busy recital schedule and has performed in many prestigious venues around the world including Notre Dame de Paris, Westminster Abbey, St. Paul’s Cathedral, the National Cathedral in Washington, St. Patrick’s Cathedral in New York, and most recently Carnegie Hall.
+Alistair maintains a busy recital schedule and has performed in many prestigious venues around the world including Notre Dame de Paris, Westminster Abbey, St. Paul’s Cathedral, the National Cathedral in Washington, St. Patrick’s Cathedral in New York, and Carnegie Hall.

 He is also much in demand as a continuo player and has played Bach’s St. John Passion and St. Matthew Passion, Handel’s Messiah, Monteverdi’s Vespers, and Mozart’s Requiem with the English String Orchestra.

 Alistair is Chairman of the St. Wilfrid Club, a dining club for organists founded in New York City in 1908.